Soldier Gets Proper Funeral After 66 Years

 Hackenberg's family was finally able to hold a proper funeral for their hero after 66 years.

-“It’s closure and I think there’s a borderline excitement here.
+"It's closure and I think there's a borderline excitement here.
 They get to bring Walter home.
-This is where he was raised, and now he’s home for good,” SSGT Damon Hassinger said.
+This is where he was raised, and now he's home for good," Staff Sgt.
+Damon Hassinger said.

 "Now they came through and they have his body and I think it's terrific.
 I didn't think they could actually do something like what they've been doing," Walter said.